leonstel/techblog_recursive_tree/README.md

 How to code a searchable code tree?
 After hours, maybe weeks, of meditation I came to the conclusion that my next goal has been in front of my very eyes...
 RECURSION.
 Recursion is the key for creating managable tree structures.
-For sure you could harcode every branch and leaf but that gets unmaintainable very quickly.
+For sure you could harcode every branch and leaf but x gets unmaintainable very quickly.
 From my experience I believe that most developers evade the recursion topic, but it could be a helpful tool for many cases not just for trees.